 A 10-year-old boy named James has an outburst in school.
 Upset by something a classmate says to him, he pushes the other boy, and a shoving-match ensues.
-When the teacher steps in to break it up, James goes ballistic, throwing papers and books around the classroom and bolting out of the room and down the hall.
+When the teacher steps in to break it up, James goes ballistic, throwing papers and books around the classroom and bolting out of the room.
 He is finally contained in the vice principal’s office, where staff members try to calm him down.
 Instead, he kicks the vice principal in a frenzied effort to escape.
 The staff calls 911, and James ends up in the Emergency Room.

 To the uninitiated, James looks like a boy with serious anger issues.
 It’s not the first time he’s flown out of control.
 The school insists that his parents pick him up and take him home for lunch every day because he’s been banned from the cafeteria.

 But what’s really going on?
-“It turns out, after an evaluation, that he is off the charts for social anxiety,” reports Dr. Jerry Bubrick, director of the Anxiety & Mood Disorders Center at the Child Mind Institute.
-“He can’t tolerate any—even constructive—criticism.
-He just will shut down altogether.
+“It turns out, after an evaluation, that he is off the charts for social anxiety,” reports Jerry Bubrick, PhD, a child psychologist at the Child Mind Institute.
+“He can’t tolerate any — even constructive — criticism.
 James is terrified of being embarrassed, so when a boy says something that makes him uncomfortable, he has no skills to deal with it, and he freaks out.
 Flight or fight.”

-James’s story illustrates something that parents and teachers may not realize—that disruptive behavior is often generated by unrecognized anxiety.
-A child who appears to be oppositional or aggressive may be reacting to anxiety—anxiety he may, depending on his age, not be able to articulate effectively, or not even fully recognize that he’s feeling.
+James’s story illustrates something that parents and teachers may not realize — that disruptive behavior is often generated by unrecognized anxiety.
+A child who appears to be oppositional or aggressive may be reacting to anxiety—anxiety they may, depending on their age, not be able to articulate effectively, or not even fully recognize.